hbctraining/DGE_workshop_salmon_online/lessons/04a_design_formulas.md

 Prior to performing the differential expression analysis, it is a good idea to know what **sources of variation** are present in your data, either by exploration during the QC and/or prior knowledge.
 Once you know the major sources of variation, you can remove them prior to analysis or control for them in the statistical model by including them in your **design formula**.

+**This step is critical as each additional factor in your design formula reduces your power.
+HOWEVER, failing to include important sources of variation can give you innacurate results.**

 ### Design formula

-A design formula tells the statistical software the known sources of variation to control for, as well as, the factor of interest to test for during differential expression testing.
-For example, if you know that sex is a significant source of variation in your data, then `sex` should be included in your model. **The design formula should have all of the factors in your metadata that account for major sources of variation in your data.
-The last factor entered in the formula should be the condition of interest.**
+A design formula tells the statistical software which sources of variation to test for.
+This includes both your factor of interest as well as any additional covariates that are sources of variation.
+For example, if you know that sex is a significant source of variation in your data, then `sex` should be included in your model. **The design formula should have all of the factors in your metadata that account for major sources of variation in your data.**

 For example, suppose you have the following metadata: